 In her position at Stetson, Richards leads the development of the Brown Center for Faculty Innovation and Excellence, while supervising the expansion of the Brown Teacher-Scholar Fellows and visiting master teacher-scholar programs.
 She plays a key role in achieving strategic university goals as Stetson enlarges the ranks of full-time faculty necessitated by the rapid growth of undergraduate enrollment.
 Her focus in recruitment includes diversity, inclusiveness, academic rigor and excellence with a key priority being the advancement of new faculty transition, development and support programming, as well as other initiatives that support Stetson teacher-scholars in achieving the university’s mission and vision.

 Rachel Schwartz is an associate professor of sociology and coordinator of the Human Relations Program at St. Joseph’s College (SJCNY) in Patchogue, New York.
 After receiving her Ph.D. from Cornell University, she joined the faculty at SJCNY.
 Dr. Schwartz’s research has examined low-wage customer service work and consumer mis-information in the global food system.
 Her current research explores the particular challenges faced by women working in the corporate arena – from cubicles to the C-Suite.
 She lives in Brooklyn, New York with her family.
-Website
+Faculty page

 Alice E. Stephens